pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 - Kill Rookfynn, the Goblin Shaman
 - Hail Scout Kaikachi with news of your success

 Level 5 goblins and the named is level 7.
-Killing slaves reduces your faction with the kobolds.
+Killing goblins reduces your faction with the kobolds.
+Rookfynn is at the end of a tunnel at the first level down in the pit.
 Reward is a Potion of Invisibility, some exp (20% at level 9), and a Gloomingdeep wristband.

 *Flutterwing’s Dilemma* (Rashere)